The Most Beautiful Heidelberg Old Town and Stunning Castle Views You’ll Love

 Cruise-to-Curb Logistics

-Cruise ships do not dock directly in Heidelberg.
+Cruise ships do not dock directly in the city.
 Instead, they stop in nearby Speyer or Mannheim.
-From there, travelers transfer into Heidelberg by bus or train.
+From there, travelers transfer by bus or train.
 Fortunately, the journey is short and simple.

 Port Proximity Most shore excursions include a transfer that takes about 20 to 30 minutes.
 Because of this, you still have plenty of time to explore the Old Town and riverfront.
 The ride is smooth and scenic, making the transition easy.